 Obsolete - this device is no longer available.
 Datasheet is for information purposes only.

-- Bidirectional EMI/RFI filtering with integrated ESD protection
+- Bidirectional EMI/RFI filtering and line termination with integrated ESD protection

 - IEC 61000-4-2 (ESD) ± 15 kV (air), ± 8 kV (contact)

 - IEC 61000-4-4 (EFT) 40 A (5/50 ns)

 - Filtering and termination for two USB data lines